stellaurora/Augmented/README.md

 Augmented Ascension
 ======
-A symplistic PYGAME rpg.\
+A symplistic PYGAME rpg.&nbsp;

-Credits:
+Credits:&nbsp;
 [Dippyshere](github.com/dippyshere "He's a person with a face")